telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/troubleshooting.md

 * Open the Online tab on the left​

-* Search for Telerik UI for WinForms VSExtensions
+* Search for Telerik ASP.NET AJAX VSExtensions

 * Download and install the extensions